3 Basic Wedding Reception Timelines to Follow

 11:00 a.m.
 Guests head into the reception area and make their way to their seats.

 11:10 a.m.
 The emcee introduces you and your groom; you do your first dance right away.

 11:15 a.m.
 A welcome speech, a blessing or just the toasts, starting with the best man.

 11:20 a.m.
 Brunch is served.

 11:55 a.m.
 As guests are finishing their food, have your father-daughter dance, followed by the mother-son dance.
 Keep the songs short!

 12:40 p.m.
 The cake cutting commences.

 12:45 p.m.
-Some slow songs play while the staff plates and serves the cake.
+Musical entertainment plays some slow songs play while the staff plates and serves the cake.

 1:00 p.m.
 Guests are seated for cake.